itznihal/itznihal/README.md

   <p>
             <strong>
                Myself , Nihal Parmar , sophomore at Dharmsinh Desai University , pursuing B. Tech in Information Technology .
-Inquisitive problem solving enthusiast with a strong foundation in data structures and algorithms.<br><br>
 I have a passion for software development with a diverse skillset ranging from the MEARN stack to a stronghold on data structures and algorithms to solve real life problems.<br><br>
               Skilled in React , Angular , Express JS , Node JS , Next JS, Blockchain , Android Development with Kotlin, TypeScript ,Spring Framework , Hibernate , Jsp and Servlet , Java, Python , Java Script , Bootstrap, C and HTML5 and enhancing my skills in the field of Full Stack Development as well as Machine Learning.
 Looking forward to learn more skills in tech industry.<br><br>
                 Always passionate for new things to explore upon, looking for new opportunities to grow.
             </strong>